To get a quick start, we have supplied a sample script that showcases all functionality described below. Please find it here.

 parameter was added.

-function is invoked when the Recursor attempts to discover in which packetcache an answer is available.
+function is invoked when Recursor attempts to discover in which packetcache an answer is available.

-This function must return an integer, which is the tag number of the packetcache.
+This function must return an unsigned 32-bit integer, which is the tag number of the packetcache.

-In addition to this integer, this function can return a table of policy tags.
+In addition to the tag, this function can return a table of policy tags and a few more values to be passed to the resolving process.

 The resulting tag number can be accessed via dq.tag